Terms & Conditions

 The nature of activities provided by HyperionDev (online tech bootcamps) is such that they do not fall within the definition of the “regulated activity” as defined by the Safeguarding of Vulnerable Groups Acts 2006.

-HyperionDev is working on implementing procedures and systems to ensure that DBS checks, or equivalent in the relevant jurisdiction, are obtained from all relevant staff as necessary.
+HyperionDev has procedures and systems to ensure that DBS checks, or equivalent in the relevant jurisdiction, are obtained from all relevant staff as necessary.

 Prevent